Undergraduate Policies and Procedures

 Double Major and Double Degree

 Students should consult their advisors and/or primary school to learn more about double majors or double degrees.
-Additional information can be found at "Other Degree Requirements" at catalog.utdallas.edu/2015/undergraduate/curriculum/other-degree-requirements.
+Additional information can be found at "Other Degree Requirements" at catalog.utdallas.edu/2016/undergraduate/curriculum/other-degree-requirements.

 A student may earn a double major or a double degree but not both.
-A student may earn a double major or a second baccalaureate degree but not both.
+A second baccalaureate student may not double major, seek a double degree, or change majors without a new admission application.